Narrator: RESPONSE Trial With Jakafi® (ruxolitinib): Efficacy and Safety Data

 - A dose modification is recommended when administering Jakafi with strong CYP3A4 inhibitors or fluconazole or in patients with renal or hepatic impairment.
 Patients should be closely monitored and the dose titrated based on safety and efficacy

 - Use of Jakafi during pregnancy is not recommended and should only be used if the potential benefit justifies the potential risk to the fetus.
-Women taking Jakafi should not breast‐feed
+Women taking Jakafi should not breastfeed during treatment and for two weeks after the final dose

 Please view Full Prescribing Information.